Correlations in entanglement-assisted prepare-and-measure scenarios

 \subsection{Inner characterization through seesaw iterations}

 In definition~1, the correlations $p(b|x,y)$ are expressed as the result of a measurement performed by Bob on a state $\tau_{{CB}}^x$ resulting from Alice's application of a CPTP map on her part of an entangled state shared with Bob.
 This representation can be simplified using state-channel duality \cite{Wilde}\footnote{This simplification was also recently noticed in \cite{moreno}.}.
 Specifically, by exploiting the isomorphism between CPTP maps and quantum states, we may represent the total state $\tau_{{CB}}^x$ as a (generally mixed) bipartite state in $L\left(\mathcal{H}_{C}\otimes \mathcal{H}_B\right)$ with the property that the marginal state on system $B$ is independent of Alice's input $x$ (no-signaling): $\Tr_\text{C}\left(\tau_{{CB}}^x\right)=\tau_{B}$ for all $x$.
-We thus have the following definition equivalent to definition~1 \begin{def1b} Let $B$ be a physical system with finite or separable Hilbert spaces $\mathcal{H}_B$ and let $C$ be a $d$-dimensional physical system with Hilbert space $\mathcal{H}_C\simeq \mathbb{C}^d$.
-We say that the correlations $p(b|x,y)$ can be reproduced by an EA $d$-dimensional quantum communication protocol if there exists \begin{itemize} \item a bipartite entangled state $\tau_{{CB}}^x \in L\left(\mathcal{H}_{C}\otimes \mathcal{H}_B\right)$ for each input $x$, where the states $\tau_{{CB}}^x$ all have the same marginal state $\tau_B$:
+We thus have the following definition equivalent to definition~1 \begin{def1b} We say that the correlations $p(b|x,y)$ can be reproduced by an EA $d$-dimensional quantum communication protocol if there exists \begin{itemize} \item a bipartite entangled state $\tau_{{CB}}^x \in L\left(\mathcal{H}_{C}\otimes \mathcal{H}_B\right)$, where $C$ is a physical system with $d$-dimensional Hilbert space $\mathcal{H}_C\simeq \mathbb{C}^d$ and $B$ is a physical system with finite or separable Hilbert space $\mathcal{H}_B$, for each input $x$, where the states $\tau_{{CB}}^x$ all have the same marginal state $\tau_B$:

 \item an $n_{B}$-outcome POVM $\{M_{b|y}\}_b$ on the joint sytems $C$ and $B$ for each input $y$, \end{itemize} such that